LogoLogo

 Step 1.
 Go to Main Menu > Pipelines, and select the Pipeline you wish to edit or customize.

 Step 2.
-Click the Edit button at the top of the Pipeline screen, and make any edits you need.
+Select the Vertical Ellipsis button, and then click the Edit at the top of the Pipeline screen, to make any edits you need:

 Step 3.
 Click OK.